|Loan Limits||$5,000 – $60,000|

 UW Credit Union offers a 0.25% APR reduction for borrowers who enroll in automatic payments.
 This lender also has a history of advertising temporary bonus offers.
 Past offers include $250 cash back to applicants who become new members.

 UWCU members are also eligible for free, confidential financial counseling.
-This program is designed to help them improve their fiancial health, including credit consultation, credit score rehabilitation, debt repayment strategies, etc.
+This program is designed to help members improve their fiancial health, including credit consultation, credit score rehabilitation, debt repayment strategies, etc.

 UWCU Refinance Eligibility Requirements